naver/billboard.js/DEVELOPMENT.md

 #### 3. Build

-Use npm script to build billboard.js
+Use npm scripts to build billboard.js

 ```bash
 # Run webpack-dev-server for development